-Note 1- The disclosure or use of records listed in regulation 40, in criminal, civil, administrative or disciplinary proceedings, or their public disclosure, can have adverse consequences for persons or organizations involved in accidents and incidents, likely causing them or others to be reluctant to cooperate with accident investigation authorities in the future.
-The determination on disclosure or use required by regulation 40 is designed to take account of these matters.

-Note 2- In accordance with regulation 40, the provisions specified in this Schedule are intended to:

-- a) assist the State in developing national laws, regulations and policies to protect accident and incident investigation records appropriately; and - b) assist the competent authority in making the determination as required by regulation 40.
+- 1.1.
+The disclosure or use of records listed in regulation 42, in criminal, civil, administrative, or disciplinary proceedings, or the public disclosure thereof, can have adverse consequences for persons or organisations involved in accident and incident, likely causing them or others to be reluctant to cooperate with accident investigations authorities in the future.
+The determination on disclosure or use required by regulation 42 is designed to take account of these matters. - 1.2.
+In accordance with regulation 42, the provisions specified in this Schedule are intended to- - (a) assist the State in developing national laws, regulations and policies to protect accident and incident investigations records appropriately; and - (b) assist the competent authority in making the determination as required by regulation 42. - 1.3 Throughout this Schedule: - (a) balancing test refers to the determination by the competent authority, in accordance with regulation 42, of the impact the disclosure or use of accident and incident investigations records may have on current or future investigations; and - (b) record(s) refers to the items listed in regulation 40. - 1.4.
+The provisions on the use and protection of safety information and related sources other than accident and incident investigations records are included in the Civil Aviation (Safety Management) Regulations, 2022.

-Throughout this Schedule:

-a) balancing test refers to the determination by the competent authority, in accordance with regulation 40, of the impact the disclosure or use of accident and incident investigation records may have on current or future investigations; and b) record(s) refers to those listed in regulation 40.

-Note 3- Provisions on the use and protection of safety information and related sources other than accident and incident investigation records are included in the Civil Aviation (Safety Management) Regulations.